How to Dehydrate Canned Beans – Dehydrating Canned Beans, A Step-by-Step Guide

 Step 6.
 Storing the Dehydrated Beans

 In the equalizing and conditioning phase in Step 5, we left some headspace so we could easily inspect the dehydrated beans.
-Now we are in the storage phase, we can now pack the dried beans into clean, dry, insect-proof containers as tightly as possible without crushing.
-Note, that dried beans will easily crush into bits.
+Now that we are in the storage phase, we can pack the dried beans into clean, dry, and insect-proof containers as tightly as possible without crushing.
+Note that dried beans can be easily crushed into small bits.

 We continue to use clear canning jars with tight-fitting lids as storage containers.
 They are transparent, making it easy to see the contents.
 We’re also adding moisture-absorbing desiccant packets.
 I don’t use a desiccant packet for moisture control during the equalizing and conditioning phase in Step 5.
 Doing so might mask moisture issues should the food items not be adequately dried.

-My preferred means of longer-term storage of dehydrated beans are canning jars with tight-fitting lids.
+Long-term storage in a 1-quart canning jar with a desiccant packet keeps beans shelf-stable.
 We live in a fairly humid area, so we use a 5-gram desiccant packet for moisture control in this 1-quart canning jar.

 We use these inexpensive food-safe desiccant packets, which are available from Amazon.
 These 5-gram packets have over 5000 of mostly 4- and 5-star customer reviews, with an average of 4.7 stars out of 5.
 Our bag of 60 desiccant packets will last quite a while because they can be recharged and reused multiple times.
 Other food-safe sizes are available.